Zeyu-Li/groundhog_text_game/README.md

 # Python Game
 ## About

-This is a Python text-based game
+This is a Python text-based game for school

+** Still in progress

 ## Usage

+To activate this program, type

+    python main.py #on Windows

+or

+    python3 main.py #on Macs

-Navigate using ternimal
-If you are lost, use the help option in main menu
+Navigate using ternimal since this is a text based game If you are lost, use the help option in main menu

-** Still in progress